Huertz/regex-guide/README.md

 ### OR Operator

+In this expresion there no OR operator

 ### Character Classes

+ There are multiple characters classes in regex but the one used in expresion of matching and email is \d
+\d- Matches any digit (Arabic numeral) Equivalent to [0-9] For example, /\d/ or /[0-9]/ matches "2" in "B2 is the suite number"

 ### Flags

+Base in my knowledge the expresion of matching an email does not contain flags Here are few example of flags expresions

+i
+With this flag the search is case-insensitive: no difference between A and a (see the example below). g
+With this flag the search looks for all matches, without it – only the first match is returned. m
+Multiline mode (covered in the chapter Multiline mode of anchors ^ $, flag "m"). s
+Enables “dotall” mode, that allows a dot . to match newline character \n (covered in the chapter Character classes). u
+Enables full Unicode support.
+The flag enables correct processing of surrogate pairs.
+More about that in the chapter Unicode: flag "u" and class \p{...}. y
+“Sticky” mode: searching at the exact position in the text (covered in the chapter Sticky flag "y", searching at position)

 ### Grouping and Capturing

+Grouping and Capturing is reprecented by ()

 ### Bracket Expressions

+[a-z0-9_\.-] [\da-z\.-] [a-z\.]

 ### Greedy and Lazy Match